Recipe revisit – because I need it.

 4. In the same pot, add 1 tbs oil and onion wedges, carrots, potatoes, and celery.
 Saute until some of them are slightly browned – do not overcrowd the pan, brown in batches if necessary.
 Transfer to a separate pan and add meat back into pot.

 5. Toss tomato paste, bay leaves, sugar, Worcestershire, mushrooms into pot and saute for 5-7 more minutes.

-6. Add red wine, Guinness, and 1 cup water.
+6. Add red wine, Guinness, broth, and 1 cup water.
 Let soup simmer, covered, for 1 hour.
 After 1 hour, add in the onions, carrots, potatoes, celery, and kale.
 Simmer uncovered for another hour.